 We’ve previously waxed lyrical about tackling the challenge of corporate entertainment*, and you’d probably think that putting together a corporate event for a smaller group of people is a whole lot easier.
 But you’d be wrong.
 Very, wrong.
 You see, that smaller the audience, the even less impressed they sound with lacklustre entertainment.
 As for atmosphere?
 Well it takes some careful consideration as to how a party for 10 could rival the hustle, bustle and laughter of an event for eleven hundred.

 In short, we’d better get to work with the following six industry insider tips if you’re miniature event is going to be mammoth in memories made, ambience and entertainment.

 * Missed our font of all knowledge advice?
 No worries, here are the links: Corporate Event Entertainment – Why it Matters and How to Get it Right | Corporate entertainment – Four Top tips for Booking it Just Right.

 The perfect corporate event for your group

+1. Ask yourself – What’s the point?
 What are you trying to achieve?
 A more cohesive team?
 Impressed clients?
 A celebration of the company’s progression?
 Deciding upon the purpose of your event is an essential firm foundation for getting what you want out of the day or evening, whether that be motivated employees, new contracts won, or boosted, company-wide morale.
 Understanding this core purpose can then guide your choice of entertainment, venue, activity, even your catering choices.

 2. Take one step back, and put together a strategy: SMART – it’s the most overused business anagram of all time, but it’s also super relevant when it comes to creating an on-point corporate event.
 For those who’ve escaped this business concept thus far, this means that your event goal should always be:

 · Specific (simple, sensible, significant).

 · Relevant (reasonable, realistic and resourced, results-based).

 · Time bound (time-based, time limited, time/cost limited, timely, time-sensitive).